 We’re all apprehensive about losing our jobs to machines, so take a deep breath.
 There is good news.
 Parents and teachers and employers want to know what skills young people will need when they face a Deep Blue or a Sophia of their own.
 We know what skills they’ll need: the same skills people have always needed.

-The value of a hands-on education and the skilled trades have never been higher.
+The value of hands-on education and the skilled trades have never been higher.
 Learning to craft furniture as a carpenter doesn’t just teach you how to build a chair: a machine can do that.
 Measuring the pieces, sanding the wood, creating a design, working with a team, these are all skills that teach you something about your life, and why you build things in the first place.
 Besides, it will be a long time before a machine can tell you why a chair is comfortable.

 People build things for community, to help others, to feel pride in their achievements, to learn to solve problems.
 These are all ambitions we can pass on to young people, and these are experiences young people remember for the rest of their lives.